 |Katherine Fernandez Rundle|

-Please share this blog with your friends and anybody you think would like to join us in our fight for the value of life.
-Please sign our petition on Change.org entitled THE LIFE OF BLACK, MENTALLY DISABLED MUSLIM PRISONER DARREN RAINEY DOES MATTER."
+These are some of the small lies and twisting of facts in the Dade County State Attorney’s written decision to not prosecute Rainey’s killers I wanted to address.
+Please share this blog with your friends and with anybody you believe would like to join us in our fight for the value of life.
+Please sign our petition on Change.org entitled THE LIFE OF BLACK, MENTALLY DISABLED MUSLIM PRISONER DARREN RAINEY DOES MATTER.